kristapsdz/openrsync/README.md

 Lastly, the MD4 hashs are seeded with [arc4random(3)](https://man.openbsd.org/arc4random.3) instead of with [time(3)](https://man.openbsd.org/time.3).
-(This function is provided on a number of operating systems.)
 This is only applicable when running openrsync in server mode, as the server generates the seed.

 # Portability